 YOUNGSTOWN, Ohio (WKBN) – Bond was set at $2 million Monday for the man accused of killing the mother of his child and her father in a Saturday shooting on the south side of Youngstown.

-Judge Renee DiSalvo set the bond for 30-year-old John Brunner, III, of Akron and Warren, who was arraigned in municipal court on two counts of aggravated murder for the shooting deaths of Cierra Morris, 25, and her father, LeRoy Morris, 58.
+Judge Renee DiSalvo set the bond for 30-year-old John Bruner, III, of Akron and Warren, who was arraigned in municipal court on two counts of aggravated murder for the shooting deaths of Cierra Morris, 25, and her father, LeRoy Morris, 58.

-Brunner told Judge DiSalvo his parents were in the process of finding an attorney for him.
+Bruner told Judge DiSalvo his parents were in the process of finding an attorney for him.

 The arraignment came about an hour after a news conference, in which the victims were identified and Mayor Jamael Tito Brown said he wanted people to know the city grieves with the family and friends of the victims.

 The mayor said he wanted to address the city to tell residents incidents like Saturday’s do not define the city or its people.

 “We will not and cannot let incidents like this define who we are,” Brown said.
 “We cannot have that attitude that ‘this is just Youngstown.’”

 Chief of Detectives Capt.
 Brad Blackburn said the victims were found shot about 12:30 p.m. at a home on W. Judson Avenue and both later died at St. Elizabeth Health Center.

 Bruner turned himself in Saturday evening after police from Warren and Akron were in contact with his family, Blackburn said.